Property Taxes & Assessment

 Kingston, ON K7L 2Z3

 For new property owners: An administration fee of $28.10 is applied to all tax accounts when the ownership is changed.
 An invoice is mailed in the month following the ownership change.

 If you are selling your property and have received the tax bill, please either forward to new owner or return it to the tax department together with a note of sale date and new owner.
 If currently using the telephone banking system, please ensure you change your account information to reflect your new property address.
-If the incorrect information is used on more than one occasion an administrative fee of $28.10 will be charged.
+A fee of $28.10 will be charged for requests to re-distribute a payment made electronically to an incorrect account.
 If you were registered for our pre-authorized payment plan, please write us to request cancellation.

 How Your Property Taxes Are Calculated